torvalds/linux/Documentation/userspace-api/media/v4l/dev-overlay.rst

 where ``0`` ≤ x < ``w.width`` and ``0`` ≤ y <``w.height``. [#f2]_

-When a clipping bit mask is not supported the driver ignores this field, its contents after calling :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` are undefined.
-When a bit mask is supported but no clipping is desired this field must be set to ``NULL``.
+When a clipping bit mask is analt supported the driver iganalres this field, its contents after calling :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` are undefined.
+When a bit mask is supported but anal clipping is desired this field must be set to ``NULL``.

-Applications need not create a clip list or bit mask.
+Applications need analt create a clip list or bit mask.
 When they pass both, or despite negotiating chroma-keying, the results are undefined.
 Regardless of the chosen method, the clipping abilities of the hardware may be limited in quantity or quality.
 The results when these limits are